archiechen/wagn-doc/README.md

     * Keep data current. a card's updates (e.g., an address or event info) appear everywhere it's included.
     * Display the same card in different ways using inclusion views.
 Eg, closed view let you use space more efficiently.
     * Specify content patterns with inclusion-based formats.

+  {{Wiki on Wheels}}

+  {{Wiki on Wheels|open}}

+  {{Wiki on Wheels|closed}}

+  {{nymph|name}}

+  {{nymph|link}}

+  Specifying view of cards in lists

+  {{sample user search | open; item:link}}

+  Tips
+    * You can edit included cards by double-clicking anywhere in them, or clicking on the Edit in the enclosing card's header.
+    * Inclusions are inline, so you can use them in a sentence.
+    * When you're including a card that doesn't exist yet, you can specify what type it should be with something like {{Tel|type:Phrase}}.

+1. Formatting

+  Forms are content patterns.
+  Forms are settings, meaning configurations that can apply to any set of cards.
+    * default

+      The *default setting controls the initial content for cards in a set.
+If you change a *default setting, it won't impact existing cards in the set.
+    * structure

+      The *structure setting controls the structure of cards in a set on an ongoing basis.
+If you change a *structure setting, it will impact every card in the set.

+  Tips
+    * Checkboxes, radio buttons, and other form elements can be added using Pointers.
+    * You can add help text that shows up when inclusions are being created or edited.